sparkslabs/pyxie/site/src/panels/pyxie-licensing.md

 Pyxie is &copy; Copyright 2015, Michael Sparks

+* Note, this was written from scratch, entire on my own time, using my own resources and hosted on a server I pay for.

 It is released as open source, under the Apache 2 License.

 The short summary of this is that you can: